Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator-part-1/_index.md

 ## Instructions for reviewers

 - Proper TDD to be followed.
 Mocks and Spies are not needed for this project.
 - Proper error handling to be used. no `print`/`console.log`. an exception is to be thrown when needed and a value returned when needed.
 - Ensure that the add function takes a string as an argument.

-- The function that needs to be constantly updated is the `add` function.
-It is even better if the `add` function relies on other tiny functions.

 - An understanding of regular expressions should be demonstrated within the project.